akki4134/akki4134/README.md

 Thank you for your Interest,

-I'm Akhil!! 👋👋, I'm a passionate self-taught Web Developer & Engineer who loves to explore and learn🧑‍💻.
+I'm Akhil!! 👋👋, I'm a passionate self-taught Web and Mobile Developer who loves to explore and learn🧑‍💻.

 Web Technologies :: React, MaterialUI, NodeJS, Python, MongoDB, AWS, CI-CD, API's, Web Security.